manfredsteyer/2023_01_11/index.md

 ### Description

 Configuration Provider Factories extend the behavior of an existing service.
-They may provide additional services and use an `ENVIRONMENT_INITIALIZER` to get hold of instances of both, the provided services as well as the existing services to extend.
+They may provide additional services and use an `ENVIRONMENT_INITIALIZER` to get hold of instances of both the provided services as well as the existing services to extend.

 ### Example

-Let's assume an extended version of our `LoggerService` that allows to define an additional `LogAppender` for each log category:
+Let's assume an extended version of our `LoggerService` that allows for defining an additional `LogAppender` for each log category:

 ```typescript
 @Injectable()